by Marc Nieper-Wißkirchen

 CFG block resulting from evaluation of

-is called.
+the cfg term is called.
 The extended

 environment is then further extended by binding each return